Research Program Unit Coordinator Guidelines

 Students must submit an application via StudentHub before the published closing date (see Key Dates).
 Late applications are not accepted under any circumstances.

-Student Enrichment and Employability Development (SEED) will continue to accept new projects for inclusion in the application form up until two weeks before student applications are due to close (See Key Dates).
-It is important to note that late projects usually receive fewer applicants.
+Student Enrichment and Employability Development (SEED) will continue to accept new projects for inclusion in the application form up until two days before student applications are due to open (See Key Dates).

 Exemptions to these due dates will not be granted, as it is essential that all students have equitable access to project information and sufficient opportunity to apply.